 5. Integrate with Other Systems

 Having all of your fleet’s data in one place makes it easier to analyze your fleet and spot trends across vehicles.
-Instead of tracking down data across disparate systems, Fleetio integrates with many of your current fleet management solutions to give you a complete view of operations.
+Instead of tracking down data across disparate systems, Fleetio integrates with many of your telematics fleet management solutions to give you a complete view of operations.

 6. Expense Management